KGB33/dev-kgb33-notes/notes/static/markdown/Go/NoSuchThingAsGenerators.md

 ```

 It starts with two integers, `a` and `b`, both set to one.
-Then, using `i` from the outerscope, it creates a for loop.
+Then, using `i` from the outer scope, it creates a for loop.
 Within the for loop we first add the value to the channel,
 then generate the next term.